ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 ------------

-The measurement subject finder has a dependency on Clarity's size measurement finder module, documentation for which can be found here:
+The measurement subject finder has a dependency on Clarity's size measurement finder module, whose documentation can be found here:
 :ref:`size-measurement-finder`.

 .. _spaCy: https://spacy.io/